sindresorhus/execa/readme.md

 If `true`, runs `command` inside of a shell.
 Uses `/bin/sh` on UNIX and `cmd.exe` on Windows.
 A different shell can be specified as a string.
 The shell should understand the `-c` switch on UNIX or `/d /s /c` on Windows.

 We recommend against using this option since it is:
-- not cross-platform: it encourages using shell-specific syntax.
+- not cross-platform, encouraging shell-specific syntax.
-- slower: it interprets the command through a shell interpreter.
+- slower, because of the additional shell interpretation.
-- unsafe: it allows for command injection.
+- unsafe, allowing command injection.

 #### stripFinalNewline